Lande21/RolandeU.github.io/README.md

 - Drink some more water, Made the bed, and did morning stretch not really
 - First month of work for Papa and he likes it,He met someone 19old telmabout car ownership??
 - I haven't Guasha-d my face for a month now but the eucerin sunscreen is top tier
-- P made dinner pasta bolognese, rice and fries and amashu
+- I made dinner pasta bolognese, rice and fries and amashu
 - I made dinner, and stir fried beef and veggies at the new place! and rice yummm!
 - It was a sunny day , i can't wait to be done with my period this june! this weekend
 - i talked to my mom and SISTERS!!
 WE STARTED NOVENI🥹THis month for RoRo and the Baby Ivy